Skajdrowski/Asura.LevelEditor/README.md

 ## Object

 Static geometry objects.
-They get affected by **Light** entities and they do not participate in prebaked vertex lighting.
-They can be used as a collision hotfix for remote players who play on outdated level.
+They get affected by **Light** entities and they **do not** participate in level's prebaked vertex lighting.
+They can be used as a collision hotfix for remote players who play on an outdated level.

-Objects can be exported to **Wavefront OBJ** when selected, so they can be separated from Entities and set up into level geometry with their lighting baked.
+Objects can be exported to **Wavefront OBJ** when selected, so they can be separated from Entities and pasted into level geometry.

 ## Pickup